 Research Models.
 Net sales of research models for the first nine months of 1999 were \$109.2 million, an increase of \$6.0 million, or 5.8%, from \$103.2 million for the first nine months of 1998.
-Sales increased due to the increase in small animal research model sales in North America and Europe of \$6.7 million, resulting from improved pricing, a more favorable product mix (meaning a shift to higher priced units) and an increase in unit volume.
-We also experienced growth in our primate import and conditioning business of \$0.6 million, mainly due to pricing.
+Sales increased due to the increase in small animal research model sales in North America and Europe, resulting from improved pricing, a more favorable product mix and an increase in unit volume.
+We also experienced growth in our primate import and conditioning business, mainly due to pricing.

 Biomedical Products and Services.
 Net sales of biomedical products and services for the first nine months of 1999 were \$51.9 million, an increase of \$9.6 million, or 22.7%, from \$42.3 million for the first nine months of 1998.
 At the beginning of the second quarter of 1998, we acquired two new businesses that contributed \$2.8 million of this sales growth.
-The remaining increase was due to significant sales increases of Special Animal Services of \$2.1 million and Endotoxin testing kits of \$1.3 million, and sales from our facility management contracts of \$1.1 million, primarily due to better customer awareness of our outsourcing solutions.
+The remaining increase was due to significant sales increases of Special Animal Services and Endotoxin testing kits, and sales from our facility management contracts, primarily due to better customer awareness of our outsourcing solutions.